Loren Eiseley - Essayist, Philosopher, Literary Naturalist

 5. Sabertooth research.
 Have students research and write a report or produce a multimedia stack on sabertooth cats.
 They could include the Innocent Assassins fossil and the Eiseley poem in their project.

 Note: This lesson has been developed as an activity of the Loren Eiseley Society (Education Outreach Committee).
 Additional classroom materials are being developed, including lessons that focus on creative writing activities.
-A $500 Loren Eiseley Memorial Scholarship (essay contest) is available for high school seniors through the Nebraska Academy of Sciences.

 Any comments, suggestions, and support will be appreciated.
 Education Committee contacts: